New Zealand House of Representatives committees: Select committees

 Since the 1960s select committees have taken an increasingly powerful role, dealing with more bills.
 From the 1970s they became more open to the public and the media, and from 1979 they handled nearly all legislation.
+The present system, with permanent committees for designated subject matters, was implemented in 1985, in order to promote accountability and a greater separation of Parliament from government.
 The strengthening of the committee system was in response to concerns that legislation was being forced through, without receiving due examination and revision.
+Today, public meetings of select committees are livestreamed online.